Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Hunters Creek Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Hunters Creek Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading by 1 percentage point in approaches, 2 percentage points in meets, and 2 percentage points in masters, and in math by 2 percentage points in approaches, 1 percentage point in meets, and 2 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Hunters Creek Elementary School will increase student performance on STAAR Grades 3-5 exams in reading and math by at least 3 percentage points in approaches, 3 percentage points in meets, and 3 percentage points in masters.

 2023-24: Reading: 95% (approaches), 79% (meets), 59% (masters); Math: 88% (approaches), 70% (meets), 38% (masters)